Honors Program

 The Honors Program provides undergraduate students with a unique opportunity to work on an in-depth written or multimedia piece over the course of an academic year.
 After completing The Beat JOUR-201, students take two courses—Honors Advanced Reporting JOUR-UA 351, followed by Honors Senior Seminar JOUR- UA 352—for a total of 8 credits.
 Students who pursue the Honors Program complete 9 courses (36 credits) in total, as opposed to the 8 courses normally required of journalism majors.

 Honors students benefit from close collaboration with a professor as they work to produce a long-form piece.
-For the 2020-2021 academic year, Print/Online/Audio Honors courses will be taught by Professor Robert Boynton, whereas Broadcast/Documentary/Multimedia Honors courses will be taught by Professor Jason Samuels.
+For the 2024-2025 academic year, the Print/Online Honors course will be taught by Prof. Ted Conover, while the Broadcast/Documentary/Multimedia Honors course will be taught by Prof. Jason Samuels and Prof. Alyse Shorland.

-To be eligible for the Honors Program, students need to have a 3.65 GPA overall as well as a 3.65 in the journalism major.
-The Undergraduate Student Advisor, Andrea Brown, will contact students with GPA’s around or above 3.65 during the Spring semester to share additional information about how to participate.
+To be eligible for the Honors Program, students need to have a 3.65 GPA overall as well as a 3.65 in the journalism major (Interested students whose GPA is lower are invited to contact the professors directly to discuss an exception).
+Currently, there is no application process for the Honors Program, as we’ve typically been able to accommodate all eligible students who want to participate.
+The Undergraduate Student Advisor will contact students with GPA’s around or above 3.65 during the Spring semester to gauge interest and share additional information about how to participate for the coming year.

 Notes